Skip to content

 └── example_5.py

-Here, example_N.py files can be named whatever you'd like and do NOT require the __all__ tag to be set.
-This folder structure allows us to organize all of our workflows nicely.
+Here, example_N.py files can be named as you wish and do NOT require the __all__ tag.
+This folder structure allows for better workflow organization.

-Instead of the __all__ tag, we can list out workflows to register in the workflows/__init__.py.
-We can use relative python imports to accomplish this with minimal code:
+Instead of the __all__ tag, we can list workflows to register in the workflows/__init__.py file.
+We can use relative Python imports to achieve this with minimal code:

 # in workflows/__init__.py